Misunderstood-Wookiee/VROIcons/README.md

-# X4 VRO Icon Replacer
+# X4 VRO Icon Pack
 This replaces all the icons of ships with ones with custom Rebirth Icons designed for VRO